jokesterfr/browser-component/README.md

 Browser-component
 =================

 Browser component is a web component designed for displaying browser headers into the browser itself.
-It can be used to extend a headless browser, or give some more features to a web application, such as firefox/xulrunner/chrome/chromium based apps.
+It can be used to extend a headless browser, or give some more features to a web application, such as firefox/xulrunner or chrome/chromium apps.
+Browser component is made of many sub components, so you are free to customize your browser like you want.

+## Overview

 Get it by directly cloning this repository, or using bower: